Onyi4/Shopping-List-Javascript/README.md

 ## My IT journey

-**I started with introduction to python at ReDI, and then moved into webdevelopment where I was previleged to learn HTML and CSS, and JavaScript**
+**I started with introduction to python at ReDI, and then moved into web development where I was previleged to learn HTML and CSS, and JavaScript**

+**ReDI has been a home for me**